Pictured above: Hamlin Park

 The Village was Founded in 1804 and Incorporated in 1874

 The Village of East Aurora's rich history remains an integral part of its present-day character.
 Located just 25 miles from downtown Buffalo and 45 minutes from Niagara Falls, East Aurora has been home to notable individuals, including U.S. President Millard Fillmore and Elbert Hubbard.
 The Village is also known as the birthplace of the Roycroft Arts & Crafts movement and is home to international companies, such as Fisher-Price Toys.

 A walk down East Aurora's bustling Main Street is, in some ways, a step back in time, with a variety of specialty shops, restaurants, churches, municipal buildings and carefully preserved homes.
-Main Street is home to various local businesses and attractions, including Vidler's, an old-fashioned 5¢ & 10¢ store, the Aurora Theater with its big-screen and sporting a classic neon marquee, and the Bar-Bill Tavern, famous for local specialties like Buffalo chicken wings and beef on weck.
+Main Street is home to various local businesses and attractions, including Vidler's, an old-fashioned 5¢ & 10¢ store - the largest in the world, the Aurora Theater with its big-screen and sporting a classic neon marquee, and the Bar-Bill Tavern, famous for local specialties like Buffalo chicken wings and beef on weck.

 Local museums and national historic sites provide direct links to East Aurora's dynamic past.
 Fillmore, the nation's 13th president, built the Millard Fillmore House on Shearer Avenue when he was a country lawyer in East Aurora.
 The 1825 structure is restored to that period and features some original Fillmore furniture of the era, as well as items from Fillmore's presidential years.